notAI-tech/LiteIndex/README.md

 - exchange data between threads or processes easily
 - store application data locally in easy to query and stable format
 - Trigger threads/ processes with your custom functions on any specific updates or deletes (combined with gevent or ray, this allows for a extremely easy to use and deploy sqs + lambda like pipeline)
+- easily import from csv, tsv, jsonl, any iterable and run queries